ChongyeWang/Date-Recognizer/README.md

 # Date-Recognizer

+Extract all date format data from a file.

-Functions of each regular expression matching:
+# Functions of each regular expression matching:

 Normal: match format month/day/year